Are you tired of barely scraping by, living paycheck to paycheck?

 You might think the idea of financial independence and becoming independently wealthy is a long shot.

-Your odds of acquiring this amount of wealth are as good as winning the lottery.
+You think your odds of acquiring this amount of wealth are as good as winning the lottery.

 Heck, maybe that is why you play the lottery in the first place.